james-minton/rtcc/site/content/chapters/legislation-and-lobbying-advancing-your-bill.md

 * Sample Right to Counsel Petition: To be used alone or in addition to the postcards.
 * Outreach to Elected Officials: An effective and engaging way to reach electeds.
 You can customize the template flyer and rap to your jurisdiction.

-{{< resource title1="Template Postcards to key decision makers (PDF)" link1="/docs/6/Postcards to Key Decision Makers.pdf" title1-2="(DOCX)" link1-2="/docs/6/Postcards to Key Decision Makers.docx" title2="Petitions (PDF)" link2="/docs/6/Sample RTC Petition.pdf" title2-2="(DOCX)" link2-2="/docs/6/Sample RTC Petition.docx" title3="Template for Call Drives to Elected Officials (PDF)" link3="/docs/6/Outreach to Elected Officials.pdf" title3-2="(DOCX)" link3-2="/docs/6/Outreach to Elected Officials.docx" title4="City Council Member Call Sheet (PDF)" link4="/docs/6/city council call sheet.pdf" >}}
+{{< resource title1="6.5: Template Postcards to key decision makers (PDF)" link1="/docs/6/Postcards to Key Decision Makers.pdf" title1-2="(DOCX)" link1-2="/docs/6/Postcards to Key Decision Makers.docx" title2="6.6: Petitions (PDF)" link2="/docs/6/Sample RTC Petition.pdf" title2-2="(DOCX)" link2-2="/docs/6/Sample RTC Petition.docx" title3="6.7: Template for Call Drives to Elected Officials (PDF)" link3="/docs/6/Outreach to Elected Officials.pdf" title3-2="(DOCX)" link3-2="/docs/6/Outreach to Elected Officials.docx" title4="6.8: City Council Member Call Sheet (PDF)" link4="/docs/6/city council call sheet.pdf" >}}